JuliaGeo/GeometryOps.jl/docs/src/paradigms.md

 `apply` will start by decomposing the geometry, feature, featurecollection, iterable, or table that you pass to it, and stop when it encounters a geometry for which `GI.trait(geom) isa Trait`.
 This encompasses unions of traits especially, but beware that any geometry which is not explicitly handled, and hits `GI.PointTrait`, will cause an error.

 `apply` is unlike `map` in that it returns reconstructed geometries, instead of the raw output of the function.
-If you want a purely map-like behaviour, like calculating the length of each linestring in your feature collection, then call `map` on the result of `GO.flatten(trait, geom)`, which will decompose each geometry to the given `trait` level and return that decomposition as a flattened vector.
+If you want a purely map-like behaviour, like calculating the length of each linestring in your feature collection, then call  `GO.flatten(f, trait, geom)`, which will decompose each geometry to the given `trait` and apply `f` to it, returning the decomposition as a flattened vector.

 ### `applyreduce`